khanhlam90/khanhlam-porfolio/README.md

 # Khanh Lam's Building Porfolio

 ## Purpose
-A website that portrait owner's biography, work, contact and experiences.
+A website that portraits owner's biography, works, contact information and experiences.

 ## Built With
 * HTML